 At First Stage Theatre, listening assisted devices are available free of charge for use during the show with personal identification.
 Sennheiser Infrared Transmission enhances hearing with the use of headsets.
 See the House Manager upon arrival for information.

-American Sign Language (ASL) interpretation is provided during select performances at the Francis J. Gaudette Theatre.
+American Sign Language (ASL) interpretation is provided during select performances at the Francis J. Gaudette Theatre and Everett Performing Arts Center.
 Please contact the Box Office at (425) 392-2202 for more details.
 Learn more »